 The next step up in monitors is the Polar RS300 and this is a great monitor if you want to be able to upload your heart rate data to the web and track it because it will allow you to sync your data with the polarpersonaltrainer.
 The RS300 also provides you with Polar’s “Training Load” calculation, certainly a very useful feature and one that works particular well with the use heart rate variability and BioForce HRV

-One final suggestion is to spend an extra $20 and pick up one of Polar’s new soft straps to use during your training.
+One final suggestion is to pick up one of Polar’s soft straps to use during your training.
 Not only are these straps significantly more comfortable to wear than any other strap on the market, they also tend to provide a better signal because of improved skin contact.
 Even better, they work well even on dry skin so they are the best to use for taking morning heart rate variability measurements.
 Trust me, once you put on one of the soft straps, you’ll never want to go back to one of the old straps again.

 Please Note: This article has been reprinted with persmission from Fight!
 Magazine – The Premier Mixed Martial Arts Magazine.
 Make sure to subscribe to Fight!
 Magazine to get access to the full printed article as well as the latest in mixed martial arts training and news